-27. The joint appeal of the four Appellants in the present case is made under Article 84 of the Chicago Convention.
-Bahrain, Egypt, Saudi Arabia and the United Arab Emirates have been parties to the Chicago Convention since 19 September 1971, 12 April 1947, 21 March 1962 and 25 May 1972, respectively.
+27. The joint appeal of the three Appellants in the present case is made under Article II, Section 2, of the IASTA, which refers to Chapter XVIII of the Chicago Convention.
+Bahrain, Egypt and the United Arab Emirates have been parties to the IASTA since 12 October 1971, 13 March 1947 and 25 April 1972, respectively.
+Qatar has been a party to the IASTA since 25 June 2008.
+Bahrain, Egypt and the United Arab Emirates have been parties to the Chicago Convention since 19 September 1971, 12 April 1947 and 25 May 1972, respectively.
 Qatar has been a party to the Chicago Convention since 5 October 1971.

-28. Article 84 (the text of which is reproduced in paragraph 23 above) of the Chicago Convention provides for the jurisdiction of the ICAO Council to decide "any disagreement between two or more contracting States relating to the interpretation or application of this Convention and its Annexes" if it "cannot be settled by negotiation".
-A decision of the Council may be appealed either to an ad hoc arbitral tribunal agreed upon between the parties to a dispute or to "the Permanent Court of International Justice".
+28. Article II, Section 2, of the IASTA (the text of which is reproduced in paragraph 23 above) provides for the jurisdiction of the ICAO Council to decide "any disagreement between two or more contracting States relating to the interpretation or application of this Agreement" if it "cannot be settled by negotiation".
+Under the Chicago Convention, to which the IASTA refers, a decision of the Council may be appealed either to an ad hoc arbitral tribunal agreed upon between the parties to a dispute or to "the Permanent Court of International Justice".
 Under Article 37 of the Statute of the International Court of Justice, "[w]henever a treaty or convention in force provides for reference of a matter . . . to the Permanent Court of International Justice, the matter shall, as between the parties to the present Statute, be referred to the International Court of Justice".
 The Court held in the past that